-A total of 522 t of fishes were harvested by Offshore Net and Line Fishery licensees in 2015.
-Grey Mackerel formed the bulk of the harvest (78 per cent) followed by the Blacktip Shark group (7 per cent) and Spot-tailed Sharks (2 per cent).
-The primary byproduct species were Spanish Mackerel (5 per cent), Longtail Tuna (1 per cent) and Hammerhead Sharks (Sphyrna spp.)
-(1 per cent).
-Bycatch (by weight) was less than 1 per cent of the harvest during 2015.
+Offshore Net and Line Fishery licensees harvested 471.8 t of fishes in 2016.
+Grey Mackerel formed the bulk of the harvest (71.4%) followed by the Blacktip Shark group (7.7%) and Spanish Mackerel (4.9%).
+The primary byproduct species were Bull Sharks (2.2%), Tiger Sharks (1.7%) and queenfish (1.5%).
+Bycatch (by weight) was less than 1% of the harvest in 2016.
 Non-retained species included the Tawny Shark (Nebrius ferrugineus), rays (Family Dasyatidae), trevallies and queenfish.
 The proportion and composition of bycatch in this fishery is routinely validated by on-board observers.
-The total estimated value of the catch in this fishery is \$3.6 million.
+The total estimated value of the catch in this fishery is \$3.33 million.

-Grey Mackerel form a minor component (less than 1 per cent) of the overall catch by other fishing parties in the NT.
-Sharks are taken in significant quantities by Indigenous fishers, the vast majority of whom (93 per cent) fish from shore.
-By contrast, sharks are rarely targeted (or retained) by recreational fishers or FTO clients.
+Grey Mackerel form a minor component (less than 1%) of the overall catch by other fishing parties in the NT.
+Sharks are taken in significant quantities by Aboriginal fishers, the vast majority of whom (93%) fish from shore3.
+By contrast, sharks are rarely targeted (or retained) by recreational fishers2 or FTO clients.
 This being the case, there is very little overlap in the harvest activities of the Offshore Net and Line Fishery and other marine user groups.

 The Offshore Net and Line Fishery operates beyond the geographical range of many TEPS and so the risk of interaction with this group of species is low.
-In 2015, licensees reported interactions with 27 sawfish, 13 turtles, 1 mobulid rays, and one dolphin during the course of 588 days of fishing (equating to less than one TEPS interaction per week of fishing).
+In 2016, licensees reported interactions with 27 turtles, nine Narrow Sawfish, four Green Sawfish, one Manta Ray and one dolphin during the course of 567 days of fishing (equating to less than one TEPS interaction per week of fishing).
 The actions of this fishery are considered to have minimal impact on other ecosystem components.

-There have been few reported problems with compliance in this Offshore Net and Line Fishery and there is no evidence of systematic non-compliance.
+There have been few reported problems with compliance in the Offshore Net and Line Fishery and there is no evidence of systematic non-compliance.